CDC: Many healthy Americans can take a break from masks

 “There will be more waves of COVID.
 And so I think it makes sense to give people a break from masking,” Noymer said.
 “If we have continual masking orders, they might become a total joke by the time we really need them again.”

-The CDC is also offering a color-coded map — with counties designated as orange, yellow or green — to help guide local officials and residents.
+The CDC is offering a color-coded map — with counties designated as orange, yellow or green — to help guide local officials and residents.
 In green counties, local officials can drop any indoor masking rules.
 Yellow means people at high risk for severe disease should be cautious.
 Orange designates places where the CDC suggests masking should be universal.

 How a county comes to be designated green, yellow or orange will depend on its rate of new COVID-19 hospital admissions, the share of staffed hospital beds occupied by COVID-19 patients and the rate of new cases in the community.

+Taking hospital data into account has turned some counties — such as Boulder County, Colorado — from high risk to low.

 Mask requirements already have ended in most of the U.S. in recent weeks.
-Los Angeles on Friday began allowing people to remove their masks while indoors if they are vaccinated, and indoor mask mandates in Washington state and Oregon will be lifted in March.
+Los Angeles on Friday began allowing people to remove their masks while indoors if they are vaccinated, and indoor mask mandates in Washington state and Oregon will be lifted in late March.

 In a sign of the political divisions over masks, Florida’s governor on Thursday announced new recommendations called “Buck the CDC” that actually discourage mask wearing.